quacke69/Selenium-HLTV-Scraper/README.md

-# Selenium-HLTV-Scraper
+# [WIP] Selenium-HLTV-Scraper
  Attempt at a Selenium-based HLTV stat scraper.
+The general idea is to create a program that can open a series of HLTV matches, and collect a series of statistics for the players that participated.
+The initial purpose of this is to conduct in-depth statistical analysis on how various statistics for various players correlate with how much their respective teams win games.